gandhiUH/student-academic-risk-prediction/README.md

 </p>p>

 ### Grade Change by Academic Risk

 <p align='left'>
 <img width="500" height="370" alt="image" src="https://github.com/user-attachments/assets/e9b00aec-aac4-44f6-ab28-e5db5f5982a2" />
 </p>

 ### Relationship between Study Time and At-Risk Students

+Students in study-time categories 3 and 4 had lower proportions of final mathematics grades below 10 than students in categories 1 and 2.
+However, the at-risk percentage did not decrease consistently across all four categories.
+These findings suggest an association between reported study time and academic performance, but study time alone is insufficient to identify at-risk students.
+The analysis does not establish that increasing study time would cause an improvement in final grades.

 |   studytime |   total_students |   at_risk_students |   risk_percentage |
 |------------:|-----------------:|-------------------:|------------------:|
 |           1 |              105 |                 37 |           35.2381 |